mercedeszafeher/ecommerce-store-fall-2024/README.md

 - **Reviews & Ratings:** Allow users to rate and review beers for community-driven recommendations.

 ## Acknowledgments
-- **Open-Source Tools:** For enabling a robust, modern development environment.
 - **Database Libraries & Migrations:** For reliable schema evolution and data integrity.

 ### Contact